Eugene M. Emme: Life

 Eugene Emme was born on 3 November 1919 in Evanston, Illinois.
 He graduated from Morningside College in Sioux City, Iowa in 1941.
 Before the December 1941 attack on Pearl Harbor he was a CPT pilot.
 After the United States joined the war he became a naval aviator.
 He served in the Pacific theater.
 In 1948 he transferred to the United States Air Force Reserve.
 In 1949 Emme received his Ph.D. in Modern European History from the University of Iowa.
 He became a member of the civilian faculty of the Air University (United States Air Force) in 1949.
 He was a pioneer in oral history, and interviewed Lord Dowding of the British Royal Air Force, Field Marshal Erhard Milch at Landsberg Prison in 1952, and Dwight D. Eisenhower.
 In 1958 he moved to Battle Creek, Michigan, as project director in the operations research office of the Office of Civil Defense.

 Emme became NASA's first historian in 1959.
 As a pioneer in aerospace history he advocated solid research and documentation.
 Emme had to address the challenges of obtaining solid support within NASA for historical research while developing scholars who would establish the basis for documenting and interpreting aerospace history, a new discipline that would largely rely on material from NASA programs.
 In 1962 Emme arranged for the annual Society for the History of Technology (SHOT) meeting to have a special session on the history of rocketry.
 This led to Technology and Culture devoting its entire Fall 1963 issue to rocketry.
 The papers were republished in 1964 as The History of Rocket Technology.

 In 1965 Emme published A History of Space Flight, aimed at younger readers.
 The book lays out the timeline of developments in rocket and satellite technology from ancient times, with many photographs.
 It explains the vehicles' scientific purpose, technology, objectives and performance.

-It is a valuable reference tool with a useful bibliography.

-However, the book added little information that was not already publicly available, and avoided discussion of controversies such as the decision by President John F. Kennedy to ignore his advisers and send a manned flight to the moon.
+However, the book added little information that was not already publicly available, and avoided discussion of controversies such as the decision by President John F. Kennedy to ignore his advisers and send a crewed flight to the Moon.

 Emme became co-chair of the history committee of the International Academy of Astronautics, and in this role attended congresses in Paris, Warsaw, Madrid, Constance, Vienna and Moscow.
 He was a member of the Reserve Officers Association, Air Force Historical Foundation, Air Force Association and Society for the History of Technology.
 Emme retired from the Ready Reserve as a colonel in 1972.
 He retired from NASA in 1978.

 Emme was a member of the Marvin Methodist Church of Silver Spring, Maryland near Washington, D.C.
 He died of cancer on 24 June 1985 at the Holy Cross Hospital in Silver Spring, and was buried in Arlington National Cemetery.
 He was survived by his wife and three children.